splunk/public-o11y-docs/admin/authentication/SSO/sso-ADSF.rst

 In Observability Cloud, do the following:

 #.
-Find the Microsoft Entra ID FS page you opened in a previous step.
+Find the ADFS page you opened in a previous step.
 #.
 Select the :strong:`Upload File` link in the :guilabel:`Certificate` field and upload the ``certificate.pem`` file.
 #.
 Select the :strong:`Upload File` link in the :guilabel:`Metadata` field and upload the ``FederationMetadata.xml`` file.
 #.
 Select :guilabel:`Save`.